heinrich-ulbricht/teasm-companion/README.md

 ### Some e-mails seem empty - why?

 Configure your e-mail client to always show or prioritize HTML content.
-Some e-mails might come with empty "text" content while having only its "HTML" content set.
+Some e-mails might come with empty "text" content while having only their "HTML" content set.

 ## Disclaimer